Eyemouth: Education

+Media

+Local news and television programmes are provided by BBC Scotland and ITV Border.
+Television signals are received from the local relay transmitter.

+Eyemouth's local radio stations are BBC Radio Scotland on 94.1 FM and Greatest Hits Radio Scottish Borders and North Northumberland on 103.4 FM.

+The Border Telegraph and Southern Reporter are the town's local newspapers.

 Harbour and industry

 In 1997, Eyemouth was given EU funding from a scheme to regenerate declining fishing villages and raised matching funds itself to construct a deep water extension to the harbour.
 Eyemouth Harbour caters for most types of fishery activity and as a result Eyemouth's primary industry has seen a certain amount of rejuvenation.
 A pontoon has been installed in the harbour to provide ease of boarding for seafarers.
 Volunteers for Her Majesty's Coastguard and the seagoing RNLI lifeboat are called out by the firing of maroons, one for the Coastguard and two for the Lifeboat.

 There is a boatyard which carries out works to fishing and commercial vessels.
-The new harbour and fish market has toilets and showers which are available to visiting seamen – contact the Eyemouth Harbour Harbourmaster.
+The new harbour and fish market has toilets and showers which are available to visiting seamen.
 The visitor centre explains the methods of fishing, the types of nets and the vessels used and examples of the equipment of a typical fishing boat are displayed.
 Visitors can see the market in action in the early mornings from a viewing platform.
 Boats are available for hire for sea fishing, sightseeing and diving in one of the few marine reserves in Britain.

+Eyemouth Pale

 The Eyemouth pale is a cold-smoked haddock, distinct from varieties such as Finnan haddock by its lighter, golden hue, and subtler smoked flavour, achieved by a shorter smoking time.

 Politics

-The elected Eyemouth Town Community Council is led by a Chairman and has 12 members including an Honorary Provost.
-Three representatives of Scottish Borders Council attend monthly public meetings in order to take on board and act upon feedback from the community councillors who serve as a voice of the people of the town.
+The elected Eyemouth Town Community Council is led by a chairman and has 12 members, including an Honorary Provost.
+Three representatives of Scottish Borders Council attend monthly public meetings in order to take on board and act upon feedback from the community councillors, who serve as a voice of the people of the town.
 Eyemouth Town Community Council (a Scottish Community Council), meets on the last Monday of the month (except in December) at 7.00pm in the community centre, minutes of the meetings being displayed on their website, on two notice boards in the town and also in the Berwickshire News.